 Contact the University Police Department at 803-777-4215.

-You need a permit to park your motorcycle, moped or motor scooter on campus.
-Please only park in designated motorcycle spaces in surface lots.
+You need a permit to park your motorcycle or moped on campus.
+Only park in designated motorcycle spaces in surface lots.

 Do not park in regular spaces anywhere on campus.
-Operating a motorcycle, moped or motor scooter on sidewalks or walkways is strictly prohibited.
+Operating a motorcycle or moped on sidewalks or walkways is strictly prohibited.

-Do not store your motorcycle, moped or motor scooter in a building on campus.
+Do not store your motorcycle or moped in a building on campus.
 It will be removed and impounded

 Parking on campus is governed by the State of South Carolina Code of Laws (1976), sections 56-21-10 through 56-21-60.
 In addition, all other state laws and city ordinances that apply to the operation and parking of motor vehicles are enforced.